-- You should submit only three files: readme.txt, TCPAssignment.cpp, TCPAssignment.hpp.
+- The test code is in the following files.
+Your code will be graded according to the test results from them - ./app/kens/testtransfer.cpp (test-kens-transfer) - ./app/kens/testbind.cpp (test-kens-bind-unreliable) - ./app/kens/testhandshake.cpp (test-kens-handshake-unreliable) - ./app/kens/testclose.cpp (test-kens-close-unreliable) - ./app/kens/testtransfer.cpp (test-kens-transfer-unreliable) - You should submit only three files: readme.txt, TCPAssignment.cpp, TCPAssignment.hpp.
 TCPAssignment.cpp and TCPAssignment.hpp should contain your implementation. - Upload the files on KLMS. - There is no designated template for readme.txt; just briefly describe how you have progressed to complete this assignment.
 It does not have to be long and detailed.
 A brief summary will suffice.